Result: $2.9M Recovered for Construction Worker with Spinal Injuries

 During trial, the defense reached a settlement with the plaintiff, with the insurer agreeing to pay $2.9 million in compensation.

 The recovery is a significant victory for our client, and a testament to the diligence and commitment of our legal team.
-Over the years, our award-winning attorneys have earned The Perecman Firm, P.L.L.C. a national reputation for our ability to protect the rights of victims and families in a range of injury cases – including those involving construction accidents, workers’ compensation, and personal injury or death caused by the negligence of others – as well as a track record of over $400 million in compensation for our clients.
+Over the years, our award-winning attorneys have earned The Perecman Firm, P.L.L.C. a national reputation for our ability to protect the rights of victims and families in a range of injury cases – including those involving construction accidents, workers’ compensation, and personal injury or death caused by the negligence of others – as well as a track record of over half a billion dollars in compensation for our clients.